Why You Need To Risk Writing Something Dangerous (Excerpt from “Writer’s Doubt”)

 That doesn’t mean input about your work isn’t helpful, but harsh criticism doesn’t come from a place of concern with the goal to be helpful.

-The bottom line is, you are going to rub some people the wrong way, and figuring out why and how to avoid it isn’t going to do you any good, because they might not know why either.
+The bottom line is, you are going to rub some people the wrong way, and figuring out why and how to avoid it isn’t going to do you any good.

 Ultimately, you have to take the leap and write.
 (Tweet This)